tartley/tartley.github.io/posts/structured-pattern-matching-in-python.md

 ## Sequences

 Using a list-like or tuple-like syntax, matches must have the right number of items.
-Like Python's existing iterable unpackling feature.
+Like Python's existing iterable unpacking feature.
 Use `*` to match the rest of a sequence.
 Included variable names are set if a case matches by all other criteria.